solana-foundation/solana-improvement-documents/proposals/0166-dynamic-stack-frames.md

 To cope with the SBF limitation of 4096 bytes for the frame size, we could have increased such a number.
-Even though this would solve the original problem, it would supply an unnecessary amount of memory to functions even when they do not need them.
+Even though this would solve the original problem, it would supply functions with an unnecessary amount of memory.
 In addition, such a solution would increase pressure on the total memory available for the call stack.
 Either we would need to increase the total allocation for the virtual machine or decrease the maximum call depth.

 ## New Terminology